farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 # Accessors: Services, Not Servants

 I've been on a long journey of meshing IDesign with Clean Architecture.
-Managers, engines, and utilites fit nicely, but accessors seemed too substantial for an adapter and not independent enough for a true service.
+Managers, engines, and utilities fit nicely, but accessors seemed too substantial for an adapter and not independent enough for a true service.
 At last, I've realized the place of accessors by building off [their relationship to utilities](./2020-11-15-Incremental-Accessors.md).
 Accessors are independent services, not servants to managers.

 ## The problem
 IDesign separates domain services into several layers.
 Managers encapsulate the system usecases and all sequential coupling of domain activities.
 Accessors hide resources like frameworks and databases from managers by providing an abstraction layer.